Having been on the road for six years and living in a van for two, Dane perceives â€śchangeâ€ť as part of his continuous personal growth.

 It means that I only work with one customer per day to put my full focus only on one project and person.
-It is important to follow my impulses during the creative process, which is why I choose to work without any stress or distraction.
-It is necessary to take care of the holistic process of transformation of the body and mind in that case.
+It is important to follow my impulses during the creative process, so I choose to work without any stress or distraction.
+It is necessary to take care of the holistic process of transforming the body and mind in that case.

 Please explain more about your ritual-like sessions.

 I call my artistic style, â€śFree Mind Expression.â€ť It is a state of mind that space and time no longer existâ€”no overthinking.
 I let my intuition work.
 I donâ€™t have any expectations but faith that everything is happening at the right moment for the right reason.
 A concept of â€śbeauty,â€ť is based on the acceptance of impermanence and imperfection.
 It lives in everything that is considered authentic: nothing remains complete, and nothing is perfect.
 It is my kind of creativity.
 I love to unlock the magic of tattooing as a ritual.
 I feel like an instrument when I can implement what is necessary for my customers at that moment.